stupidmankind/BYpassDoc/docs/source/commands/movefile.rst

 ----------

 **Operation**
-	Indicate whether to move or copy the file
+	Indicate whether to move or copy the file.

 **Source File Path**
-	Enter the path to the source file
+	Indicate the path to the source file.

 **Destination File Path**
-	Enter the path to the destination folder
+	Indicate the path to the destination folder.

 **Create Folder**
-	Create folder if destination does not exist
+	Create folder if destination does not exist.

 **Delete Existing**
-	Delete file if it already exists
+	Delete file if it already exists.